userdrift/winutil-cli/README.md

-`winutil-cli` is  a [winutil](https://github.com/ChrisTitusTech/winutil/) fork that removes some features, and it does not have a command line interface.
+`winutil-cli` is  a [winutil](https://github.com/ChrisTitusTech/winutil/) fork that removes some features.